 Rachel Reindl is currently pursuing her doctorate in Occupational Therapy at Washington University School of Medicine in St. Louis.
 She graduated from the University of Florida in May 2019 with a BA in anthropology, with a focus on human rights.
 She is originally from Jacksonville, Florida and spent a few months in Tel Aviv, Israel working at a sports rehabilitation center and school for children and adults with neuromuscular disorders.
 She is looking forward to gaining experience with many more demographics and types of therapy within OT.

 Katie Storey is a graduate assistant in the Participation, Environment, and Performance Lab.
-She received her bachelor’s degree in biology from Luther College in Decorah, Iowa and is currently pursuing her clinical doctorate in occupational therapy from Washington University.
-Katie’s areas of interest include neurorehabilitation and environmental modification.
+She received her bachelor’s degree in biology from Luther College in Decorah, Iowa and is currently pursuing her Master of Science in Occupational Therapy from Washington University.
+Katie’s areas of interest include cognitive rehabilitation, occupational justice, and environmental modification.
 Katie has prior research experience in heart disease and public health interventions from working at a hospital in Minneapolis for two years.
 Additionally, she has experience volunteering with recently resettled refugee families, at a hippotherapy center, and as an adaptive swim lesson instructor.